-The consolidated entity has early adopted AASB 1053 from 1 July 2010.
+The consolidated entity has early adopted AASB 1053 from 1 July 2011.
 This standard establishes a differential financial reporting framework consisting of two Tiers of reporting requirements for preparing general purpose financial statements, being Tier 1 Australian Accounting Standards and Tier 2 Australian Accounting Standards - Reduced Disclosure Requirements.
+The consolidated entity being classed as Tier 2 continues to apply the full recognition and measurements requirements of Australian Accounting Standards with substantially reduced disclosure in accordance with AASB 2010-2.